Welcome to Chaplaincy at Digby Stuart College

 As well as spiritual support, the chaplains are also available to anyone exploring vocation, seeking community, or needing a listening ear.

-Within Digby Stuart College we have prayer rooms rooted in the Islamic tradition, located on the ground floor of the Fincham building.
+Within Digby Stuart College we have prayer rooms rooted in the Islamic tradition, located on the ground floor of the Fincham Building.
 There is a dedicated space for ablution, and prayer mats and copies of the holy Quran are provided.
 Here you will find space to pray, relax, read, and contemplate.
 People of all faiths are very welcome to use them.
-Please see the Chaplaincy website for further details and a map for locations of all the prayer rooms across the University.
+Please see the Chaplaincy webpage for further details and a map for locations of all the prayer rooms across the University.

 Friday Jummu’ah prayer takes place on campus, and for further details please see our social media platforms or email Sabiha Iqbal, our University Muslim Chaplain.